Baked Mini Party Sandwiches with Brown Sugar Glaze

 Ingredients

-- 24 party size mini rolls
+- 24 party size rolls or Hawaiian rolls

 - 1 pound sliced sharp cheddar cheese

-- 2 pounds sliced deli ham {honey or baked is best}
+- 2 pounds sliced deli ham (honey or baked is best)

 Glaze